Preview:

 Jim: Find something to be thankful about.

 Becky: And it doesn’t have to be something big.
 It can be the fact that he mowed the lawn.
 I try to make an effort if my husband has mowed the lawn.
-I don’t want to mow the lawn, so I’ll say, “Thank you for doing that,” just to acknowledge that he has played that part in the family.
+I don’t wanna mow the lawn.
+So I’ll say, thank you for doing that.
+Just to acknowledge that he has played that part in the family.
 And some people might say, “Well, my husband doesn’t care about words of affirmation, so he would just laugh at me.”
 There are other ways to show gratitude.
-It’s, the whole idea is a heart attitude toward the people that we’re doing life with day by day.
+It’s the whole idea is a heart attitude toward the people that we’re doing life with day by day.

 Becky: Yeah.
 Well, my husband had been gone for a weekend.
 He was gone hunting.
 He’s an avid hunter.
 And, um, I support that.
 I make space for that in our household.
-And so in supporting his interest, especially when the kids were younger, I would take on the burden of what was left at home.
+And so in supporting his interests, especially when the kids were younger, I would take on the burden of what was left at home.
 And when the kids were small, that was a difficulty for me.
 But I was just fed up that weekend.
-My kids were bickering, and I just felt overburdened.
-I wanted a break.
-He got to go off to the woods to think, you know, happy thoughts (laughs) for a couple of days with nobody chattering around him.
-And, and I was exhausted, and I really had just had it with my family.
-My husband came home that night, and I had a dream that I was single, in my parents’ basement, living in my parents’ basement, and my mother was bugging me to get on to eHarmony and meet somebody.
-And I woke up with a start, and I thought, “Wait a second.”
-And I kind of tapped the side of the bed. (laughs) “My husband’s here.
-I’m married.
-I’ve, you know, fast forwarded from that part of my life that was-”
+My kids were bickering and I just felt overburdened.
+I wanted to break.
+He got to go off to the woods to think, uh, you know, happy thoughts for a couple of days with nobody chattering around him.
+And, and I was exhausted and I really had just had it with my family.
+And my husband came home that night and I had a dream that I was single, in my parents’ basement, living in my parents’ basement and my mother was bugging me to get onto eHarmony and meet somebody.
+And I woke up with a start and I thought, “Wait a second.”
+And I kind of tapped the side of the bed.
+“My husband’s here, I’m married.
+I, you know, fast forwarded from that part of my life that was-”

 Jim: Yeah.
 Those are-